zoracam/zoracam/terms-of-service-en.md

-# ZoraCam Terms of Service
+# zoracam Terms of Service

-Welcome to ZoraCam!
+Welcome to zoracam!
 Please read the following terms carefully.

 ## 1. General Provisions

-1.1 These Terms of Service constitute an agreement between you and ZoraCam ("this App") regarding the use of our services.
+1.1 These Terms of Service constitute an agreement between you and zoracam ("this App") regarding the use of our services.

-1.2 ZoraCam is a professional mobile photography application providing photo capture and management services.
+1.2 zoracam is a professional mobile photography application providing photo capture and management services.

 1.3 By using this App, you acknowledge that you have read, understood, and agreed to all terms herein.